Using tried and true career planning and work search techniques will help you present your qualifications in a positive light.

 - want more money than others applying for the job

 - leave as soon as you find a job that’s a better fit for your experience and skills or as soon as your professional certification is complete

 The following steps will help you with your job search and prepare you to respond to an employer’s concerns about your qualifications:

 - Focus on career planning to show the benefits of your qualifications.

 Start by considering your career plan.
 CAREERinsite can help you identify your short- and long-term career goals.
-When you know your goals, you’ll be able to develop a clear picture of what you want from the job you are applying for and the skills and experience you can bring to that job.
-By presenting your qualifications in the most effective way, employers will be more likely to recognize the benefits of hiring you.
+When you know your goals, you’ll be able to develop a clear picture of what you want from the job.
+You will also know the skills and experience you can bring to that job.
+Present your qualifications in the most effective way.
+Employers will be more likely to recognize the benefits of hiring you.

-For example, a recent immigrant waiting for certification as an electrician could look for an entry-level job in the supply and fabrication department of a large electrical company.
-His or her goal after certification could be to work as a journeyman electrician for the same company.
-The employer would benefit from a knowledgeable worker in an entry-level position now, and later, from an electrician who is a proven employee, already familiar with the company.
+For example, a recent immigrant is waiting for certification as an electrician.
+He or she could look for an entry-level job in the supply and fabrication department of a large electrical company.
+The goal after certification could be to work as a journeyman electrician for the same company.
+The employer would benefit from a knowledgeable worker in an entry-level position now.
+Later, they would have an electrician who is a proven employee, already familiar with the company.

 - Use effective job search techniques.

 Effective work search techniques will help you to connect with employers who will view your skills and experience as assets.
 Research every job you’re interested in and remember to:

 - Find out all you can about the organization.